Cardinal utility: History

 In 1738, Daniel Bernoulli was the first to theorize about the marginal value of money.
 He assumed that the value of an additional amount is inversely proportional to the pecuniary possessions which a person already owns.
 Since Bernoulli tacitly assumed that an interpersonal measure for the utility reaction of different persons can be discovered, he was then inadvertently using an early conception of cardinality.

-Bernoulli's imaginary logarithmic utility function and Gabriel Cramer's U = W^{1/2} function were conceived at the time not for a theory of demand but to solve the St. Petersburg's game.
+Bernoulli's imagined logarithmic utility function and Gabriel Cramer's U = W^{1/2} function were conceived at the time not for a theory of demand but to solve the St. Petersburg's game.
 Bernoulli assumed that "a poor man generally obtains more utility than a rich man from an equal gain" an approach that is more profound than the simple mathematical expectation of money as it involves a law of moral expectation.

 Early theorists of utility considered that it had physically quantifiable attributes.
 They thought that utility behaved like the magnitudes of distance or time, in which the simple use of a ruler or stopwatch resulted in a distinguishable measure.
 "Utils" was the name actually given to the units in a utility scale.

 In the Victorian era many aspects of life were succumbing to quantification.
 The theory of utility soon began to be applied to moral-philosophy discussions.
 The essential idea in utilitarianism is to judge people's decisions by looking at their change in utils and measure whether they are better off.
 The main forerunner of the utilitarian principles since the end of the 18th century was Jeremy Bentham, who believed that utility could be measured by some complex introspective examination and that it should guide the design of social policies and laws.
 For Bentham a scale of pleasure has as a unit of intensity "the degree of intensity possessed by that pleasure which is the faintest of any that can be distinguished to be pleasure"; he also stated that as these pleasures increase in intensity, higher and higher numbers could represent them.
 In the 18th and 19th centuries utility's measurability received plenty of attention from European schools of political economy, most notably through the work of marginalists (e.g., William Stanley Jevons, Léon Walras, Alfred Marshall).
 However, neither of them offered solid arguments to support the assumption of measurability.
 In Jevon's case he added to the later editions of his work a note on the difficulty of estimating utility with accuracy.
 Walras, too, struggled for many years before he could even attempt to formalize the assumption of measurability.
 Marshall was ambiguous about the measurability of hedonism because he adhered to its psychological-hedonistic properties but he also argued that it was "unrealistical" to do so.